spiderrabbit/facebook_messenger_autoreply/README.md

 Installation

-Adjust autoreply message and log in details at top of script run as python autoreply.py
+Adjust autoreply message and log in details in fb_login_config.py Run as python autoreply.py

 Mode of action